Lothar Nordheim: Biography

 Lothar Wolfgang Nordheim was born on November 7, 1899, in Munich, Germany.
 In 1923, he received his Ph.D. in Physics, under Max Born, from the University of Göttingen.
 He also worked with Edward Teller on the muon, sparkling his interest in cosmic rays.

 As a physical assistant to David Hilbert (like his teacher Born before him), Nordheim worked with him John von Neumann and Eugene Wigner on the mathematical formulation of quantum mechanics in 1928.

 Nordheim wrote extensive articles for the Lehrbuch der Physik by J. H. J. Müller and Claude Pouillet on the quantum theory of magnetism and the conduction phenomena in metals.
 During the same period, he held a Rockefeller Foundation Research Fellowship and a Lorentz Fellowship.
 He lectured at Göttingen and was also a visiting professor at the University of Moscow.

 In the early 1930s, Nordheim became interested in Fermi's theory of beta decay and worked with Hans Bethe on meson decay.

 Upon his immigration to the United States in 1934, Nordheim served as a visiting professor at Purdue University, working on cosmic rays, before moving on to a permanent faculty position at Duke University in 1937.

-In 1935, Nordhem married Gertrud Pöschl, a physicist, and together they worked on structure and spectra of polyatomic molecules.
+In 1935, Nordheim married Gertrud Pöschl, a physicist, and together they worked on structure and spectra of polyatomic molecules.

 During the World War II, Nordheim worked as a member of the Manhattan Project as head of department in the Clinton Laboratories in Oak Ridge and from 1945 to 1947 as head of the Physics Department there.

 Gertrud died in an accident during a stay in Germany in 1949; Nordheim was deeply affected.
 He later decided to move to California.
 In 1956, he became a scientist at the John L. Hopkins Laboratory of Pure and Applied Science of General Atomics in San Diego and later chairman of the Theoretical Physics Department.
 There he mainly dealt with the physics of nuclear reactors and neutron physics.
 In the early 1950s, however, he also made early contributions to the nuclear shell model with Maria Goeppert-Mayer.

 In 1936, Nordheim was elected a Fellow of the American Physical Society.
 He received honorary Doctor of Science degrees from the Karlsruhe Institute of Technology in 1951 and from Purdue University in 1963.
 He was also the first to give the Fritz London Memorial Lecture at Duke University in 1956.

 Nordheim died on October 10, 1985, in La Jolla, California, at the age of 85.